revbayes/revbayes.github.io/tutorials/clocks/index.md

 We will begin by setting up the model parameters and proposal mechanisms of the birth-death model.
-Note that we have not initialized the workspace iterator `mi` yet.
+Note that we have not initialized the workspace iterator `mvi` yet.
 Because of this, if you typed these lines in the RevBayes console, you would get an error.
-Since this code is intended to be in a sourced `Rev` file, we are assuming that you would initialize `mi` before calling `source("scripts/m_BDP_Tree_bears.Rev")`.
+Since this code is intended to be in a sourced `Rev` file, we are assuming that you would initialize `mvi` before calling `source("scripts/m_BDP_Tree_bears.Rev")`.

 We will use the parameterization of the birth-death process specifying